 This Acrobat (.pdf) document from the National Air and Space Museum provides a teaching guide and an introduction to Remote Sensing.

 Water on the Web offers data about water quality from deep within 4 Minnesota lakes.
 This approach also represents a new method for visualization of information, especially appropriate for some students.

-Infrared detection has reached secondary schools.
-Though a college CalTech has pioneered this work.
+Infrared detection has now reached secondary schools.
+CalTech has pioneered this work.

 Other Areas To Check Out...

 • Directory of Science and Technology Centers Around the World